Coach, Writer, Founder, Mom, Multi-Hyphenate

 I started A Practical Wedding on my kitchen table in the middle of the 2008 financial crisis, quit my day job when I was supporting both myself and my husband, and grew it to the largest independently held wedding publication in the English language.
 The company has gone on to make millions of dollars in revenue, while remaining entirely self-funded.
 I also have written two best-selling wedding books that have sold well over 100,000 copies.

-I started Practical Business School from the same table, this time pushed in the corner of my crowded living room, during shut down of 2020, while I was trying to keep my kids alive and my business working, because I knew, in that moment, that my job was to take the knowledge I’d gained over the last decade (plus) of running profitable businesses, and help other women do the same, in this moment of crisis.
+I started coaching from the same table, this time pushed in the corner of my crowded living room, during shut down of 2020, while I was trying to keep my kids alive and my business working, because I knew, in that moment, that my job was to take the knowledge I’d gained over the last decade (plus) of running profitable businesses, and help other women do the same, in this moment of crisis.

 I start businesses when the world is falling apart, what can I say?